mac-comp381/ruby-adventures/README.md

 ## Part 2: Going Loopless

-The methods in `GoingLoopless` all work with data about people working on movies.
+The methods in `lib/loopless.rb` all work with data about people working on movies.
 They are all correct, but they all take a very Java-like, loop-based approach to their jobs.

-Convert each of the three methods in `GoingLoopless` to use Ruby’s functional-stye list processing instead of loops.
+Convert each of the three methods in this file to use Ruby’s functional-stye list processing instead of loops.

 When you are done: